maryanneogakwu/6110_assignment_02/README.md

 The study was applied to an RNAseq analysis for transcriptome analysis of the structural and functional changes industrial Flor yeast strain exhibited at different stages of velum formation during Sherry wine production.
 The study's experimental design involved monitoring gene expression levels and changes in gene expression at three stages: Early Biofilm formation, Thin Biofilm Formation and Mature Biofilm Formation.
 Samples were taken in biological replicates or three and analysed.

-This bulk RNAseq analysis will involve the transcript quantification, Differential Expression analysi, Functional Annotation and ORA/GSEA to detremine the changes in gene expression from Early to Mature stages of flor formation.
+This bulk RNAseq analysis will involve the transcript quantification, Differential Expression analysis, Functional Annotation and ORA/GSEA to determine the changes in gene expression from Early to Mature stages of flor formation.

 ----
 ## Expected Results